Job Search Masterclass Networking for Your Job Search

 Answering Questions About Connecting

 Not usually.
-Most successful people enjoy sharing what they know and guiding people who show real potential.
+Most successful people enjoy sharing what they know and guiding others who show real potential.

-When you show up with good research and smart questions, you aren't just "taking" their time; you are giving them an interesting conversation and a fresh look at their own field.
+When you show up with good research and smart questions, you aren’t just "taking" their time.
+You are giving them an interesting conversation and a fresh perspective on their own field.

 Getting good at these talks changes you from just another person applying for jobs to a strategic person who builds their own path forward through strong relationships.